vtex-apps/drawer/docs/README.md

 }
 ```

-Then, you need to add the `drawer` block into your app.
-The following is an example taken from [Store Theme](https://github.com/vtex-apps/store-theme).
+Add the `drawer` block to your app.
+The following example is from the [Store Theme](https://github.com/vtex-apps/store-theme).

 ```json
 "drawer": {